 Step 2: Configure the public availability of your MySQL database

-You must enable public mode for your database to connect to it externally, or from a Lightsail instance in a different Region than your database.
+You must enable public mode for your database to connect to it externally, or from a Lightsail instance in a different AWS Region than your database.
 With public mode enabled, anyone with the database user name and password can connect to your database.
 To configure the public availability of your database, follow the steps in the Configuring the public mode for your database in Amazon Lightsail guide.

 Skip to step 3 if you plan to connect to your database from one of your Lightsail instances that is in the same Region as your database.